RAQ: Relationship-Aware Graph Querying in Large Networks: Relationship-Aware Querying (RAQ)

-Given a query graph $q$, we select the unexplored query edge $e_q\in E_q$ that has the highest similarity to the root node of CGQ-tree (line 5).
-An edge is unexplored if it has not already been selected in this phase in some earlier iteration.
+We select the unexplored query edge $e_q\in E_q$ that has the highest similarity to the root node of R-tree (line 5).
+An edge is \emph{unexplored} if it has not already been selected in this phase in some earlier iteration.